abazlinton/MarkToMarketTest/README.md

 - The Company Component should be broken down into more components

-- Some lower components - e.g. `TransactionTableRow` are doing to much.
-They should feed up clicks etc to higher components

 - Move all fetches into the actions.
 Currently `Project` shows the way I would go.
 Because `Redux thunk` was to me this I felt it was too much to start with.

 - Though the `TransactionTable` is used in two places there might be some opportunity to make a more generic Table component that could be reused for companies / projects too?